 Each forward contract includes two components.
 The first is the spot, or current value of the currencies.
 The second factors in the interest rate differentials between the two currencies.
 The interest rate component allows markets to adjust for the time value of money.
 If the spot is for settlement in two days, the forwards will allow pricing to reflect which currency is more attractive to hold beyond spot.
 A forward contract is either more attractive or less attractive, depending upon whether you are buying or selling a currency with a higher rate of interest.

-For more information on using forward contracts, contact an International Banking Foreign Exchange Specialist.
+For more information on using forward contracts, contact a Foreign Exchange Trading Specialist.